 Summer School 2018: Innovation Game

-Innovation Game has a multidisciplinary focus with participants from different disciplines working together.
-The prerequisites (understanding group dynamics, leadership and decision making etc.) to run projects and solve problems in multidisciplinary teams will be discussed and practiced in teams on need-based challenges provided by e.g. the health care sector.
-The course will integrate the basics of game design with the practical application of games and simulations as tools to address the assigned challenges.
-Game design will also be used as a pedagogic tool to enhance the four pillars of learning - critical thinking, communication, collaboration and creativity.
-Psychological knowledge about changes in behaviour and attitudes will also be discussed.
+The course aims to provide knowledge of how innovative processes in interdisciplinary teams can be used to solve health challenges.
+It has a multidisciplinary focus with participants from different disciplines working together.
+The prerequisites to run projects and solve problems in multidisciplinary teams (understanding group dynamics, leadership and decision-making, etc.) will be discussed and practiced in teams on need-based challenges provided by e.g. the health care sector.
+Game design will also be used to enhance the four pillars of learning – critical thinking, communication, collaboration and creativity.
+The psychology behind changes in behaviour and attitudes will also be discussed.

 018-471 6663, email@example.com

 This course is co-funded by EIT Health and part of Uppsala University´s engagement in EIT Health with the goal to promote entrepreneurship and innovations in healthy living and active ageing, with the aim to improve quality of life and healthcare across Europe.